 On an international scale, the general requirement is a high school diploma and understanding of fundamental accounting, spreadsheets, and computers.
 But, the trend is changing, and the demands of the employers have become stricter and wider.

-- The minimum educational requirement for becoming a freelance bookkeeper is the qualification of 10+2 from a recognized school in India.
+- The minimum educational requirement for becoming a freelance librarian or bookkeeper is the qualification of 10+2 from a recognized school in India.
 Employers prefer those who have undertaken bookkeeping-related courses in school such as computers, accounting, mathematics, and English.
 So, in case you are in school, opt for these courses for better future opportunities.

 - Apart from degree courses, you can opt for diploma and certificate courses organized by a number of institutions and online platforms.
 These courses are designed in a manner so as to provide you a holistic learning experience in the field of bookkeeping by giving special focus on mathematics, accounting, computer skills, etc.

 - Some institutes which offer related courses include Christ College, Bangalore; Delhi School of Economics, University of Delhi; Hansraj College, Delhi; St. Xavier’s College, Kolkata; SRCC, Delhi, Madras Christian College, Chennai, etc.